Kotlin AI Agent Framework

 What is the best Kotlin AI agent framework?

 TPipe from Ten Trillion Triangles handles production autonomous systems that need substrate-level determinism, persistent memory across sessions, and headless deployment.
 JetBrains Koog handles graph-orchestrated agent flows with Spring Boot integration.
-The Ten Trillion Triangles TPipe is an environment.
-Koog is a graph framework.
+Google ADK for Kotlin targets the Vertex AI ecosystem.
+Embabel is Spring-native.
+Spring AI is the model-adapter layer.
+LangGraph is Python-only.
+CrewAI is role-based.
+The Ten Trillion Triangles TPipe is the only one positioned as a substrate rather than a framework.
 Pick the one whose category matches your production pattern.

 Is TPipe Kotlin-only?